 Two Roman columns once marked the end of the Appian Way in Brindisi.
 When one of them crumbled in 1582 some of the pieces were rescued...

 Chiesa di Santa Chiara

-Treat yourself to great coffee and pasticciotto at this iconic chandeliered cafe in Lecce's main square: they have a sumptuous display...
+Treat yourself to great coffee and pasticciotto (custard pie) at this iconic chandeliered cafe in Lecce's main square; it has a hard to...

 Roman Amphitheatre information

 Below the ground level of the piazza is this restored 2nd-century-AD amphitheatre, discovered in 1901 by construction workers.
 It was excavated in the 1930s to reveal a perfect horseshoe with seating for 15,000.
 It was closed and a little overgrown at last visit.